riax/sekvens/readme.md

 # Sekvens v0.0.1
 Sekvens is a basic animation library that has no DOM dependency.
 In fact it leaves the DOM manipulation to you.
 It works fine with most JavaScript libraries like React, Knockout, Backbone, JQuery etc.

-It is written in TypeScript and currently has an AMD dependency.
+Sekvens is written in TypeScript and works with AMD, CommonJS and in the global namespace.

 [Basic examples ](http://riax.se/sekvens/basic.html)

 [Advanced examples ](http://riax.se/sekvens/advanced.html)

 ## Examples

+### Animate from 0 to 1000 in 1000ms and print the result to the console.
 ```javascript
 var duration = 1000;
 sekvens.from(0)